BYD Yuan: Yuan Pro (2021 facelift)

-The BYD S2 is an all-electric subcompact crossover, shorter than the Yuan and the S1 (4100 mm vs 4360 mm) and sold in China since 2019.
-The battery capacity is 40.62 kWh.

-Second generation (2021)
+Yuan Plus (2022)

-News of a second-generation all-electric model of the Yuan surfaced in July 2021, with the model being branded Yuan Plus to differentiate it from the first generation Yuan that continued to be sold.
-The model is branded Atto 3 in international markets.
-The Yuan Plus is significantly larger than the Yuan and Yuan Pro, and is now closer in size to a compact crossover.
+News of a larger all-electric variant of the Yuan surfaced in July 2021, with the model being branded BYD Yuan Plus to differentiate it from the first generation Yuan that continued to be sold.
+The Yuan Plus is significantly larger than the Yuan and Yuan Pro, positioning it as a compact crossover.
+The model is branded BYD Atto 3 in international markets.